ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/aws.md

       products.route.js
 ```

-For **_each_** of the folders in the _api/_ or _routes/_ directories, it would be as simple as just creating a zip file for each folder / route and uploading them, or just pointing your IaC tooling to those output folders, as we'll get into in the next section.
+For **_each_** of the folders in the _api/_ or _routes/_ directories, it would just be a matter of creating a zip file for each folder / route and uploading them manually.
+Our recommended approach though is to use an IaC tool and configuring it to use those output folders and part of an automated build and deploy pipeline, which we'll demonstrate in the next section.

 ### IaC Example (SST)

-Given the nature of AWS hosting and the plethora of related services that you can use to compliment your application, the Greenwood AWS adapter is specifically designed to output purely compatible Lambda functions, one per folder, that can be plugging into any IaC tool. (or zipped up and deployed manually, if you prefer)
+Given the nature of AWS hosting and the plethora of related services that you can use to compliment your application, the Greenwood AWS adapter is specifically designed to output purely compatible Lambda functions, one per folder, that can then be integrated with any IaC tool of your choice.

-While there are many options for IaC tooling, [**SST**](https://sst.dev/) is a very powerful option which let's you entirely define your AWS infrastructure programmatically with TypeScript, combining as few or as many AWS service as you may need.
+While there are many options for IaC tooling, [**SST**](https://sst.dev/) is a very powerful option which lets you entirely define your AWS infrastructure programmatically with TypeScript, combining as few or as many AWS service as you may need.

 Let's look at the below example: